Go All Out When You Thank Your Year-End Donors

 Donors are more likely to see any communication that comes in the mail, as opposed to the enormous volume of email most of us get.

 Follow the Domain Formula, which was developed by the Domain fundraising group.
-A couple of things they recommend is to send your print newsletter only to donors and to put it in an envelope, not send it as a self-mailer.
+A couple of things they recommend are sending your print newsletter only to donors and putting it in an envelope, not sending it as a self-mailer.

 They also recommend putting a donation envelope in your print newsletter.
 This is a proven way to raise additional revenue and you may be able to recoup your expenses.
-Print newsletters are a great way to boost your retention rate.
+Print newsletters are a great way to boost your retention rate, too.

 You can also save money by creating a shorter print newsletter (maybe two pages instead of four) or only mailing it once or twice a year.
 You can print them in-house, as long as it looks professional.